Floods trigger power outages, evacuations in Jakarta

 Fire department officials dressed in red life jackets inspected the affected areas, where they said some elderly residents and small children were evacuated.

-Indonesia frequently suffers floods and landslides, particularly during the rainy season from November to March.
+Indonesia frequently suffers from floods and landslides, particularly during the rainy season from November to March.

-President Joko Widodo in October warned of the hazardous impact of the La Nina weather pattern, like flooding, landslides and agriculture losses, after BMKG indicated monthly rain volume could increase by 20-40 per cent above normal levels.
+President Joko Widodo in October warned of the hazardous impact of the La Nina weather pattern, such as flooding, landslides and agriculture losses, after BMKG indicated monthly rain volume could increase by 20 to 40 per cent above normal levels.

-The flooding came days after a factory manufacturing batik, a traditional method of creating dyed material and fabrics, was inundated, flooding a nearby village and producing surreal, blood-red waters.
+The flooding came days after a factory manufacturing batik, a traditional method of creating dyed material and fabrics, was inundated, flooding a nearby village with surreal, blood-red waters.